fmil95/recvx-decomp/README.md

 While function matching via the [decomp.me](https://decomp.me/preset/145) website is the preferred method of decompilation, the project does not compile an ELF binary that's identical bit for bit to the one found on the game disk.
 RE: CVX was developed with the MetroWerks CodeWarrior IDE, and MWCC does not feature an equivalent to GCC's INCLUDE_ASM functionality which renders the process of building a matching binary more difficult.
 Instead, the current build system produces an executable which only contains the code that has been decompiled so far, and the resulting ELF can be run on a repackaged DVD image of the game that is bootable on the PCSX2 emulator (and technically should also work on an actual PS2 console).

 Additionally, this project also consists of reverse-engineering the CRI Middleware library that was employed by the developers to handle different aspects of the game such as audio and the AFS filesystem.
 There is also an on-going [decompilation of the Nintendo GameCube version](https://github.com/fmil95/recvx-gc-decomp), which does compile a matching binary so if you prefer that setup and have some knowledge of PowerPC and don't mind working with less debug info, feel free to contribute to that one instead.
-At some point, research will be done on the Dreamcast version as well.
+The [Dreamcast version is being decompiled](https://github.com/fmil95/recv-dc-decomp), too, but the tooling is fairly experimental and it can't build a matching executable yet.

 ## Progress